varunhkulkarni/embl/README.md

 To run the this project on docker containers :

-1. Copy the file : docker-compose.yml present at location onto your local machines
+1. Copy the file : <b>docker-compose.yml</b> present at location onto your local machines

   ```sh
    https://github.com/varunhkulkarni/embl/tree/main/docker-images
    ```
-2. Execute the command :
+2. Execute the command from the location where the <b>docker-compose.yml</b> is cloned on local computer  :

  ```sh
    docker-compose up &